Owen013/Hikers-Mod/README.md

 ## Miscellaneous Features

 ### Modify your movement attributes
-Change your speed, jump height, and more in the config menu.
+Change your speed, jump height, sprint speed, jetpack power, and more in the config menu.

+### Midair Turning
+Allows you to slightly change course or slow down in midair without your jetpack.
+Has limited use, but feels good to have and would have saved me from falling to my death on my very first playthrough! **Disabled by default.**

 ### Floaty Physics
 This feature makes your movement floatier on low-gravity bodies!
 The lower the gravity is, the lower your acceleration is, which means you'll take longer to reach your top speed. **Disabled by default.**